7RU7H/CTFs/HackTheBox/Retired-Machines/Conceal/Conceal-HelpThrough.md

 ![](aspcmddoesnotwork.png)

-Tried others and with aspx and failed
+Tried others and with aspx and failed.
+The issue is that the configuration of the VPN require fragmentation to

 ## Exploit